JoseRoca/WinFBX/docs/COM/CCDOMessage Class.md

 Collaboration Data Objects (CDO) is a Component Object Model (COM) component designed to simplify writing programs that create or manipulate Internet messages.
 It supports creating and managing messages formatted and sent using Internet standards such as the Multipurpose Internet Mail Extensions (MIME) standard.
 CDO supports sending messages using both the SMTP and NNTP protocols, as well as through a local SMTP/NNTP service pickup directory.
 CDO integrates with the Microsoft® ActiveX® Data Objects (ADO) component to present a consistent mechanism for managing data that comprises a message.

-**CCDOMessage** is a Free Basic class that allows to send messages using CDO.
+**CCDOMessage** is a Free Basic class that allows sending messages using CDO.

 **Include file:** CCDOMail.inc.